-Their mission is to inspire a change in an industry renowned for not always value people, the environment or creativity more than profit.
+Their mission is to inspire a change in an industry renowned for not always valuing people, the environment or creativity more than profit.

-Fashion Revolution love fashion, with a self-penned title ’’pro-fashion protesters’’ and with this in mind, they celebrate it while scrutinizing industry practices and raising awareness of the industry’s most important issues.
+Fashion Revolution love fashion, with a self-penned title ’’pro-fashion protesters’’ and with this in mind, they celebrate it while scrutinising industry practices and raising awareness of the industry’s most important issues.

 No specific companies are named and shamed as they feel that the whole industry should be held accountable, not the individual.

 Brands are encouraged to recognise that they have the power to do something to instigate positive change.
 They’re not advocates of boycotting for the simple reason that it’s an ineffective way to achieve systemic change.

 The Fashion Revolution global movement runs throughout the year and promotes a wide range of fashion revolution events.

 Highlights include a film screening that shines a light on the woes of the industry in The True Cost shown before clothes swapping/networking event, in the Netherlands.

 UK based events include Making Workshops on Social Enterprise Saturday.
 The public is encouraged to celebrate and raise awareness of social enterprises in cities, towns and villages across the country.